Martin Luther King Jr.

 King, like his father and grandfather before him, was a Baptist minister.
 He was pastor of Dexter Avenue Baptist Church in Montgomery, Alabama, and Ebenezer Baptist Church in Atlanta, Georgia, and founded the Southern Christian Leadership Conference.

-Despite the fact the Democratic Party claims Martin King's legacy, and asserts they are the sole protectors of his "dream," they have turned this iconic sovereign's message upside down, as if King had said, "I have a dream that my children will one day be judged by the color of their skin, not the content of their character."
-They've turned his dream into a mare, and their failed statist "Great Society" programs have effectively enslaved generations of poor, mostly black Americans on Democrat-controlled urban poverty plantations.
+Despite the fact the Democratic Party claims King's legacy, and Democrats argue they are the sole protectors of his "dream," they have turned this iconic sovereign's message upside down, as if King had said, "I have a dream that my children will one day be judged by the color of their skin, not the content of their character."
+They've converted it from a dream into a nightmare, and their failed statist "Great Society" programs have enslaved generations of poor, mostly black Americans on urban poverty plantations.

 But poor blacks have been a staple Democrat Party constituency, having been inculcated with the belief that they are perpetual "victims of injustice" who must depend on their Democrat masters to take care of them.

 Of course, racial injustice is real, though just a shadow of what it was 50 years ago.
 In King's 1966 assessment of racial violence in Barack Obama's hometown of Chicago, he declared, "This is the most tragic picture of man's inhumanity to man.
 I've been to Mississippi and Alabama and I can tell you that the hatred and hostility in Chicago are really deeper than in Alabama and Mississippi."
 King added, "Those who are associated with 'Black Power' and black supremacy are wrong."

 Racism was not and is not just a "Deep South" problem.

 In 2009, Obama was heralded as the savior of black America, promising to take them from suppression to black supremacy, precisely what was drilled into Obama's psyche by his Marxist mentor Frank Marshall Davis and his religious mentor Jeremiah Wright.